May 24, 2021 by

 - Make note of posture.
 Ensure that the senior is sitting fully upright, at a 90-degree angle, before attempting to eat or drink.

 - Bypass the straw.
 Straws speed up the rate at which the liquid enters into the mouth, which can cause aspiration or choking.

 - Thicken liquids.
 Most pharmacies sell thickening gels or powders that should be added to all fluids for those with dysphagia.
 However, abstain from serving ice cream and jello, which change from their thickened form to a liquid in the mouth.

 - Keep nutritional needs in mind.
 Good choices for dysphagia-friendly foods include yogurt, pureed fruits, pureed veggies, pureed beans, and pureed lentils, soft cheese, avocado, and creamy nut butters.
 Find some simple, dysphagia-friendly recipes here.

 - Consider medication administration.
 Washing down pills with thickened liquid may be difficult.
 Seek advice from the prescribing doctor and/or pharmacist to see if meds can be crushed and mixed with pudding or applesauce to help them go down easier.

 - Timing is everything.
 The tiredness that accompanies a chronic health issue that creates dysphagia can make it hard to eat or drink for longer than a quarter-hour at any given time.
 Try to plan meals around instances when the senior loved one is least tired, and have thickened beverages available during the day to ensure hydration.

-At Home Independent Living, the top-rated provider of respite care in Syracuse, NY and nearby locations, can help plan and prepare healthy meals and thickened beverages for a senior with dysphagia, and we’ll even pick up all of the ingredients, too!
+At Home Independent Living, a top-rated provider of elderly care in Liverpool, NY and nearby locations, can help plan and prepare healthy meals and thickened beverages for a senior with dysphagia, and we’ll even pick up all of the ingredients, too!
 Reach out to us at (315) 579-HOME (4663) to schedule a complimentary consultation today.